 Get Job/Process Information - Returns information about one or more processes on the system or across the OpenVMS Cluster system.
 The \$GETJPI service completes asynchronously.
 For synchronous completion, use the Get Job/Process Information and Wait (\$GETJPIW) service.
-On Alpha and Integrity server systems, this service accepts 64-bit addresses.
+This service accepts 64-bit addresses.